Library Equality

 Implicit Arguments fhmap [ls].

 For the inductive versions of the ilist definitions, we proved a lemma about the interaction of get and imap.
-It was a strategic choice not to attempt such a proof for the definitions that we just gave, because that sets us on a collision course with the problems that are the subject of this chapter.
+It was a strategic choice not to attempt such a proof for the definitions that we just gave, which sets us on a collision course with the problems that are the subject of this chapter.

 Variable elm : A.